15-494/694 Cognitive Robotics: Lab 1

 - Let Cozmo run around and see his light cubes, but don't let him fall off the table!

-- Use the app to play a game of Quick Tap with Cozmo.
+- Use the app to play a game with Cozmo, such as Quick Tap.

 - Clone a copy of the SDK by doing: